mautic/documentation/en/sms/README.md

 1. Go to *Campaigns*.
 2. Edit an existing campaign or create a new one.
 3. Open the Campaign Builder.
-4. Add a *Send Text Message* action to the cancas.
+4. Add a *Send Text Message* action to the canvas.
 5. Click the *New Text Message* button.
 The form in a new browser window will appear.
 6. Fill in the *Internal Name*, *Text Message* and if required, change the language.
 Save it.